ismail-seleit/docling-ui/README.md

 This will start the backend server, the new frontend development server, and the Electron application.

+## Credits

+This project is a user interface for the powerful `docling` command-line tool.
+All credit for the document conversion technology goes to the original creators of the [docling project](https://github.com/docling-project/docling).

+## Disclaimer

+This project was "vibe-coded" and may contain unexpected features or bugs.
+It is provided as-is, without any warranty.

+## Note on Errors

+If you encounter any errors or issues not covered in the troubleshooting section, it is recommended to consult an LLM for assistance.

 ## Troubleshooting

 ### SSL Certificate Error on macOS